 The word asur is derived from ‘असुषुरमन्तेइतिअसुर:|’, meaning ‘the one who remains engrossed only in enjoying life and in the indulgence of pleasure of the objects is an asur (demon)’.
 Such a Mahishasur is present in each human heart.
 And he has taken control over internal Divine qualities of the human being.
 It is necessary to perform puja of Shakti to become free from the trap of Mahishasur, by realising the illusory form of this Mahishasur.
 Therefore, Shakti should be worshipped in the nine days of Navratra.
 This victory is celebrated on the day of Dashami and is called Dussehra.

-According to one school of thought, Shri Mahakali is worshipped on the first 3 days to reduce the Tama component in ourselves.
-The next 3 days, to enhance the Raja component, Shri Mahalakshmi, and on the last 3 days, to intensify spiritual practice, Mahasaraswati is worshipped.
+In Navaratri, according to one school of thought, tama-predominant Shri Mahakali devi is worshipped on the first 3 days to reduce Tama component in ourselves.
+The next 3 days, worship the Raja-predominant Shri Mahalakshmi devi to enhance sattva component in ourselves.
+And on the last 3 days of Navaratri, worship sattva-predominant Mahasaraswati to intensify spiritual practice.
 Chant Names of these Deities during these days.

 In ancient times, during the Garbha dance, songs of the Goddess, Krushna-lila and compositions of Saints only used to be sung.
 Today, this collective dance worship of God has acquired a distorted form.
 The Garbha is danced with obscene body movements and to the tunes of film songs.
 There are instances of chewing tobacco, alcohol consumption and noise pollution at the site of the puja of the Goddess.
 These malpractices are harmful to our Dharma and culture.
 Today, putting an end to these is a part of abiding by Dharma.